Thomas Rhett TODAY Concert: What you need to know

 Thomas Rhett is coming to TODAY!
-The American country singer and songwriter behind the hits “Die A Happy Man” (ACM Song of the Year, 2-time platinum Grammy-nominated six-week chart-topper) and his current single “Craving You,” (feat.
-Maren Morris) is joining our summer concert series with a performance on Rockefeller Plaza.
+The country singer behind the hit “Look What God Gave Her" and more is joining our 2019 Citi Concert Series lineup with a performance on Rockefeller Plaza.
+Here are all the details about the upcoming concert and how to get Fan Passes.

 Details: